LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Bamboo Agent Notes
 ^^^^^^^^^^^^^^^^^^^
-The Bamboo server is going to hand the scripts to it's associated 'agents' on the various clusters.
+The Bamboo server hands our scripts to it's associated 'agents' on the various clusters.
 Each bamboo agent needs to be approved by an LC Atlassian admin in order to start executing Bamboo plans.
 The Atlassian admin will take care of associating your approved agent with your project and plan(s).